rdallasgray/pallet/README.md

    previously installed via `package-install`, and your .emacs.d/elpa directory has been replicated under .emacs.d/.cask/.

-   You can if you wish now delete your .emacs.d/elpa directory.
+   You can if you wish now delete your .emacs.d/elpa directory, and remove any lines from your init.el adding archives to `package-archive`, or running `package-initialize`).

 2. **I have a newly installed Emacs and/or am not set up to use package-install.**